-Apple’s new iPhone XS and iPhone XS Max come with beautiful displays, improved designs, and outstanding performance.
-There are some great reasons to buy the company’s new flagships right now, but there are also some great reasons to put away your credit card and wait.
+Apple’s iPhone XS and iPhone XS Max come with beautiful displays, improved designs, and outstanding performance.
+There are some great reasons to buy one of them right now, but there are also some great reasons to put away your credit card and wait.

-In this guide we’re going to walk you through the best reasons we’ve found to upgrade to the iPhone XS or iPhone XS Max in October.
+In this guide we’ll walk you through the best reasons we’ve found to upgrade to the iPhone XS or iPhone XS Max in 2020.
 We’ll also take you through the best reasons to hold onto your money and wait.

 Last update on 2020-12-15.
 This post may contain affiliate links.
 Click here to read our disclosure policy for more details.
 Images via Amazon API